authzforce/fiware/doc/UserAndProgrammersGuide.rst

 Fast Infoset is an `ITU-T/ISO standard <http://www.itu.int/en/ITU-T/asn1/Pages/Fast-Infoset.aspx>`_ for representing XML (XML Information Set to be accurate) using binary encodings, designed for use cases to provide smaller encoding sizes and faster processing than a W3C XML representation as text.
 The open source Fast Infoset project provide some `performance results <https://fi.java.net/performance.html>`_ and more information about the `standardisation status <https://fi.java.net/standardization.html>`_.
 There are several `use cases <http://www.itu.int/en/ITU-T/asn1/Pages/Fast-Infoset.aspx>`_ at the origin of Fast Infoset.
 A major one comes from the `Web3D <http://www.web3d.org/>`_ consortium that is responsible for open standards in real-time 3D communication, and that `adopted <http://www.web3d.org/documents/specifications/19776-3/V3.3/Part03/concepts.html#Fast-Infoset>`_ Fast Infoset for the serialization and compression of `X3D <http://www.web3d.org/x3d/what-x3d>`_ documents.
 X3D is a standard for representing 3D scenes and objects using XML.

-AuthZForce Server API offers experimental support for Fast Infoset (use with caution).
+AuthzForce Server API offers experimental support for Fast Infoset (use with caution).
 This feature is disabled by default and needs to be enabled explicitly by the administrator as told in the :ref:`adminGuideFastInfoset`.
 When it is enabled, provided that your API client supports Fast Infoset as well, you may use Fast Infoset on the server API by replacing the media type ``application/xml`` with ``application/fastinfoset`` in your API request headers (*Accept*/*Content-Type*).

 Integration with the IdM and PEP Proxy GEs (e.g. for OAuth)
 -----------------------------------------------------------
-AuthZForce integrates with the Identity Management (KeyRock) and PEP Proxy GE (Wilma) reference implementations.
+AuthzForce integrates with the Identity Management (KeyRock) and PEP Proxy GE (Wilma) reference implementations.
 For an overview of the main interactions, please refer to the Basic and Advanced sections of `Wilma programmer guide <http://fiware-pep-proxy.readthedocs.org/en/latest/user_guide/#level-2-basic-authorization>`_.

-After you `installed and configured KeyRock <http://fiware-idm.readthedocs.org/en/latest/admin_guide.html>`_, to connect it to Authzforce, you modify the properties with names prefixed by ``ACCESS_CONTROL_`` in the configuration file ``fiware-idm/horizon/openstack_dashboard/local/local_settings.py`` (`example on KeyRock Github repository <https://github.com/ging/horizon/blob/master/openstack_dashboard/local/local_settings.py.example>`_) according to your AuthZForce instance properties.
+After you `installed and configured KeyRock <http://fiware-idm.readthedocs.org/en/latest/admin_guide.html>`_, to connect it to Authzforce, you modify the properties with names prefixed by ``ACCESS_CONTROL_`` in the configuration file ``fiware-idm/horizon/openstack_dashboard/local/local_settings.py`` (`example on KeyRock Github repository <https://github.com/ging/horizon/blob/master/openstack_dashboard/local/local_settings.py.example>`_) according to your AuthzForce instance properties.
 For example:

 .. code-block:: javascript
    :linenos:

-   # ACCESS CONTROL GE
+   // ACCESS CONTROL GE
-   # URL to Authzforce server (http(s)://HOST:PORT)
+   // URL to Authzforce server (http(s)://HOST:PORT)
    ACCESS_CONTROL_URL = 'http://127.0.0.1:8080'
-   # Magic key, required only if securing the AZF with a PEP Proxy
-   ACCESS_CONTROL_MAGIC_KEY = 'undefined'
+   // Magic key, required only if securing the AZF with a PEP Proxy ACCESS_CONTROL_MAGIC_KEY = 'undefined'

 **WARNING**: If you are using KeyRock v5.3.0 or older, you also have to change the content of IDM's template file ``openstack_dashboard/templates/access_control/policy_properties.xacml`` to this (basically the only change consists to remove the ``ns2`` namespace prefix):